 If you are worried that your young child might have autism, or if you have been told that he or she does, our team can work with you and your child to get the help you need.

-At the Children's Developmental Center we specialize in working with the youngest children, ages birth to five, providing appropriate assessment, diagnosis and intervention at a time in their lives when it can make the most difference.
+At the Children’s Developmental Center we specialize in working with the youngest children, ages birth to 5, providing assessment, diagnosis and intervention at a time in their lives when it can make the greatest difference.

 Our goal is to assist you in gaining confidence in your ability to support your child and family.
 We are here to help maximize your child’s strengths so they have the happy, and healthy, life they deserve.
 For more information on what you can expect at the Children’s Developmental Center, click here.

 For more information, please contact our Children’s Developmental Center at (602) 468-3430 or firstname.lastname@example.org.
 Our fax number is (602) 633-8198.

 DIRFloortime® is a registered trademark of the Interdisciplinary Council on Development and Learning, Inc.